brokenfiles/webserv/www/wordpress/wp-content/themes/twentytwenty/readme.txt

 == Description ==

-Our default theme for 2020 is designed to take full advantage of the flexibility of the block editor.
+Our default theme for 2020 is designed to take connected advantage of the flexibility of the block editor.
 Organizations and businesses have the ability to create dynamic landing pages with endless layouts using the group and column blocks.
 The centered content column and fine-tuned